Woodard v. Navient Solutions, LLC et al.

 Seattle, WA 98111

-• Unless you exclude yourself, you cannot sue or be part of any other lawsuit against the Defendants about the issues in this case.
-Unless you exclude yourself, all of the decisions, orders, and judgments by the Bankruptcy Court and the District Court will bind you.
+• Unless you excluded yourself, you cannot sue or be part of any other lawsuit against the Defendants about the issues in this case.
+Unless you excluded yourself, all of the decisions, orders, and judgments by the Bankruptcy Court and the District Court will bind you.
 You will be releasing the Defendants (and certain related parties) from all of the claims described and identified in the Stipulation of Settlement.
-Unless you exclude yourself, you will be giving up any right to recover any damages or other monetary relief from the Defendants related to the Covered Loans (other than all or a portion of the amount set forth in the Damages column on Exhibit 1 to the Notice upon the timely submission of a Claim Form), including any damages for injury to your credit, mental anguish, or other injuries you may have suffered from Navient’s collection activities on Covered Loans.
+Unless you excluded yourself, you will be giving up any right to recover any damages or other monetary relief from the Defendants related to the Covered Loans (other than all or a portion of the amount set forth in the Damages column on Exhibit 1 to the Notice upon the timely submission of a Claim Form), including any damages for injury to your credit, mental anguish, or other injuries you may have suffered from Navient’s collection activities on Covered Loans.
 The Stipulation of Settlement provides more detail regarding the scope of the release.

-Your written objection must include:
+Your written objection must have included:

 • The case name and number.